 What makes this particular business special?
 I think that these two ladies have revived a very old fine art that has been overlooked for a long time.
 Let’s not forget that porcelain or china painting has been around for a very long time.
 It first appeared in China and eventually made its way to Europe sometime in the 18th century.
 I don’t know about you, but most people I know are simply not into it (not as much as my mother or grandmother used to be anyway).

 Yet, as I grow older I feel a sense of nostalgia for the days my mom used her finest porcelain for our Christmas and Easter feasts.
+(Have a look at this dreamy Christmas table setting for instance).
 I feel it’s about time to do the same for my family but to be frank, the commercial designs out there don’t cut it for me.
 Call me a hopeless romantic, but I don’t “feel the love” in mass productions.